 Lewis and Clark Community College is committed to the most fundamental principles of human dignity, equality of opportunity, and academic freedom.
 This commitment requires that decisions involving students and employees be based on individual merit and be free from discrimination or harassment in all its forms.
 Lewis and Clark Community College adheres to the principles of equal opportunity in education and employment.
+Lewis and Clark Community College adheres to the principles of equal opportunity in education and employment.
 Lewis and Clark Community College does not discriminate on the basis of sex, color, race, ancestry, religion, national origin, age, disability, marital status, veteran's status, citizenship status, sexual orientation, including gender-related identity or other protected statuses as defined by law in its educational programs and activities.
+Likewise, Lewis and Clark Community College does not discriminate in any aspect of the employment relationship on the basis of sex, color, race, ancestry, religion, national origin, sexual orientation, including gender-related identity, warital status, veteran's status, status, etteran's status, sexual orientation, including gender-related identity or other protected statuses as defined by law in its educational programs and activities.
 Likewise, Lewis and Clark Community College does not discriminate in any aspect of the employment relationship on the basis of sex, color, race, ancestry, religion, national origin, age, disability, marital status, veteran's status, citizenship status, sexual orientation, including gender-related identity or other protected statuses as defined by law.